Mock Trial & Mock Appeal Program

 •Learn about the judicial system and explore a constitutional case

-•Examine and question witnesses
+• Examine and question witnesses

-•Try a case before a federal or state judge and jury of community members
+• Try a case before a federal or state judge and jury of community members

 Spring Mock Appeal

-11 Weeks (March-June)
+11 Weeks (February-May)

-•Dive deeper into the judicial system and real constitutional issues
+• Dive deeper into the judicial system and real constitutional issues

-•Build oral arguments to argue and defend in front of a panel of judges
+• Build oral arguments to argue and defend in front of a panel of judges

 Frequently Asked Questions